Riverside Cottage Rockhampton. Safe and isolated.

 About This Listing

 Pet friendly, quaint historic riverfront cottage, with gorgeous views and available for short term accommodation.
-One km from the City centre and 4 kms from hospitals - yet a world away.
+1.5 km from the City centre and 4 kms from hospitals - yet a world away.
 Rural peaceful feel – private, safe and cool river breezes.

 Airconditioned and fully furnished with quality white goods, TV and DVD, full kitchen crockery and cutlery, and pet friendly furniture for inside pets.
 Up to 3 pets allowed.